Gary Yama

 What are the biggest scientific challenges in your field of research?

 The biggest scientific challenges for my research are being able to develop a process that works for the targeted type of sensing.
-One always has to keep in mind that at some point, if the project is successful, millions and millions of these parts will have to be made and the research and development process will have to be scaled up to mass production.
+You always have to keep in mind that at some point, if the project is successful, millions and millions of these parts will have to be made, and the research and development process will have to be scaled up to mass production.

 How do the results of your research become part of solutions "Invented for life"?

-The results of my research become part of the solutions “Invented for life” when they are used in products that are mass produced for the general public.
+The results of my research become part of solutions “Invented for life” when they are used in products that are mass produced for the general public.
 One example is a research project that was developing a replacement for a quartz timing device out of silicon.
 This was a successful technology development and was a Bosch spin-off to a start-up company.
-Now these silicon timing devices are in a number of consumer products, including Apple Watch and Fitbit Charge 2.
+Now these silicon timing devices are in a number of consumer products, like smart watches.

 Get in touch with me